Ice Fishing Multiplier History: Sample Round Log

 Bonus-Round Hit Frequency

-128 bonus hits out of the last 500 rounds — a 25.6% combined rate, matching the theoretical ~26% expectation almost exactly.
+128 bonus hits out of a 500-round sample gives a 25.6% combined rate, close to the theoretical ~26% expectation.
 Broken down: 72 Lil' Blues (14.4%), 42 Big Oranges (8.4%), 14 Huge Reds (2.8%).
-These are live numbers from the rolling window, not my static 2,000-round historical dataset.
+Treat these as sample numbers, not a live status widget.

 Highest Multiplier in the Current Window